garfieldlewis/dns-registration/README.md

 # dns-registration
-Simple setup to allow host registration to a local  DNS
+Simple setup to allow host registration to your local DNS

-# Setup - WIP
+# Setup

 To get the updates to be be made automatically we will take advantabe of the current interface startup infrastructure (ifup).
 There are basically 3 steps